Total Mobility Project Voucher funding requests = $62,339,967.

 Facilitator:

 Improving regional mobility and transportation access is a multi-partner effort.
-Are you curious about how regional entities think about expanding services, creating more connectivity, and leveraging resources to improve riders’ experience with a transit service?
-The Thinking Collaboratively panelists will be sharing their knowledge of the opportunities they see to integrate shared and or micromobility to create a comprehensive transit network, and offer insights into how they leverage regional collaboration and coordination to expand and improve mobility services.
+The Thinking Collaboratively panelists shared their knowledge of the opportunities they see to integrate shared and/or micromobility to create a comprehensive transit network, and offered insights into how they leverage regional collaboration and coordination to expand and improve mobility services.

 Panelists: